 While the flowers hibernate, this intimate walk through the Garden gives you the chance to create extra special memories with your friends and family that you’ll cherish for years to come.
-After seeing the outdoor sights like our enchanted icicle forest, our veggie tails garden patch or our fan favorite 60-foot walk-through caterpillar, head on inside the Fischer Visitor Center to warm up with some hot coca and other snacks.
-Additional activities inside include our natural holiday trees, photos with Santa, letters to Santa, meet and greet with Mrs. Claus and her elves, a model train exhibit by the G-Gagers, a trip to the WPS Trellis Gift Shop and more!
+After seeing the outdoor sights like our enchanted icicle forest, our veggie tails garden patch or our fan-favorite 60-foot walk-through caterpillar, head on inside the Fischer Visitor Center to warm up with some hot cocoa and other snacks.
+Additional activities inside include our natural holiday trees, letters to Santa, a trip to the WPS Trellis Gift Shop, and more!

 Special Features of WPS Garden of Lights

 - The area’s tallest and brightest tree

 - Model train exhibit from the G-Gagers Train Club

 - Holiday gifts to be found in the WPS Trellis Gift Shop